VueCluster/VueCluster/README.md

 ### This is a project in it's initial stage.
 I could really use some feedback if anyone has some time.
 Thanks!

 ## Change log
+	- 1.1.0 Removed the puglatizer package and am just using vue2 templates

 	- 1.0.2 VueRouter 2 broke the build so I'm pushing up the change to fix it.